mxahan/mxahan.github.io/_posts/2021-03-20-Application_PaperList.md

   - supervised setup, linear interpolation between input and corresponding labels
   - a regularization method: design choices in ablation studies
   - A connection with ERM (interesting read)
+  - MT (my thoughts): mixing 1 and 2 still gives 1/2 of both of it? whats the significance of the weights between mixing.
+I get it still can it be improved?

 ## 2020